anvithsg2004/kaiburr/.github/README.md

 Login to ghcr.io happens using GITHUB_TOKEN

-Image is pushed with tags:
+Image is pushed with tags

-ghcr.io/anvithsg2004/kaiburr:latest

-ghcr.io/anvithsg2004/kaiburr:sha-<commit-sha>

 ✅ You saw a green run and a Docker Build summary artifact.